 In a recent video, he discusses process mining:

 Traditionally the use of tools to analyze logs of Enterprise systems and from them, reverse engineer what processes were running to result in those logs.
-My first experience with process mining (that I can remember) was seeing Fluxicon Disco present their process mining tool running in eclipse, way back in 2013, at the first BPMNext conference.?
-Visually playing back the process was a big crowd pleaser.

 However, it stayed a bit niche over the next few years for a number of reasons.
 One of which was, if I'm using a BPMN engine to write my process, I already know natively what process was followed, and the process mining will just confirm that my BPMN diagram is adhered to by the software that interprets it.